Aiven-Open/klaw-docs/docs/getting-started/quickstart.md

 ## 2. Login to Klaw

-After docker has started 5 processes, you may verify them by `docker ps`.
+After Docker has started 5 processes, you may verify them by `docker ps`.
 Now you may log into Klaw on `http://localhost:9097` with credentials `william : welcome` <!--vale NO_SPELL-->